-Japanese theater has a long and very rich history.
-There are four main types of traditional theater in Japan, noh, kyogen, kabuki, and bunraku.
-These forms of theater are very different and distinct from the another.
+Japanese theatre has a long and very rich history.
+There are four main types of traditional theatre in Japan, noh, kyogen, kabuki, and bunraku.
+These forms of theatre are very different and distinct from one another.

-Noh theater, also called nogaku, is a form of musical drama.
-The birth of the Japanese Noh theater is in the fourteenth century.
+Noh theatre, also called nogaku, is a form of musical drama.
+The birth of the Japanese Noh theatre is in the fourteenth century.
 The characters in these plays are concealed by masks, and both male and female roles are played by men.
 The basic themes are based on a few historical stories.
-Noh theater’s most often-performed play is Lady Aoi, based upon eleventh century’s famous Tale of Gengi novel.
+Noh theatre’s most often-performed play is Lady Aoi, based upon the eleventh century’s famous tale of Gengi’s novel.
 It is common for the performances to last an entire day.
-During each showing, five plays are usually performed.
+During each show, five plays are usually performed.

-Kyogen theater date back to the fourth century.
+Kyogen theatre dates back to the fourth century.
 Interestingly, Noh plays were only put on to entertain people in the upper classes as an intermission between acts Kyogen was performed.
 It linked the Noh play’s theme with what was going on in the world at the time by using slapstick and farce.
 The big difference between Noh and Kyogen performances is that the Kyogen performers do not wear masks and the Noh performers do.